Italy's Eni signs deal with Iran on oil and gas field studies

-LONDON/MILAN Italian oil major Eni signed an agreement with Iran on Tuesday for feasibility studies to develop an oil field and a gas field, signaling a possible return to Iran's upstream sector.
+LONDON/MILAN (Reuters) - Italian oil major Eni signed an agreement with Iran on Tuesday for feasibility studies to develop an oil field and a gas field, signaling a possible return to Iran's upstream sector.

 The Iranian oil ministry's official website SHANA reported Eni had signed a Memorandum of Understanding with the National Iranian Oil Company (NIOC) for studies on the Kish gas field and the third phase of the Darkhovin oil field in southern Iran.